Thomas Graham

 Expert Bio

 Thomas E. Graham is a distinguished fellow at the Council on Foreign Relations.
-He is a cofounder of the Russian, East European, and Eurasian studies program at Yale University and sits on its faculty steering committee.
-He is also a research fellow at the MacMillan Center at Yale.
+His book, Getting Russia Right, was published in September, 2023.
+He is a cofounder of Yale University’s Russian, East European, and Eurasian studies program and sits on its faculty steering committee.
+He is also a research scholar at Yale’s MacMillan Center.
 He has been a lecturer in global affairs and political science since 2011, teaching courses on U.S.-Russian relations and Russian foreign policy, as well as cybersecurity and counterterrorism.
 Graham was special assistant to the president and senior director for Russia on the National Security Council staff from 2004 to 2007, during which he managed a White House-Kremlin strategic dialogue.
 He was director for Russian affairs on the staff from 2002 to 2004.

-Graham serves on the Kennan council of the Kennan Institute of the Wilson Center and on the advisory board of Russia Matters, a project of the Harvard Kennedy School’s Belfer Center for Science and International Affairs with the goal of enhancing the understanding of Russia among policymakers and the interested public.
-He also serves on the editorial board of the US-Canada Journal of the USA-Canada Institute of the Russian Academy of Sciences.
+Graham serves on the advisory board of Russia Matters, a project of the Harvard Kennedy School’s Belfer Center for Science and International Affairs with the goal of enhancing the understanding of Russia among policymakers and the interested public.

 Graham holds a BA in Russian studies from Yale University and an MA in history and a PhD in political science from Harvard University.